 Plan sponsors or administrators bear investment risks for the plan.
-If the investment doesn’t give the required returns, the administrator will be forced to make unanticipated contributions.
+If the investment doesn’t provide the required returns, the administrator might require the company to make unanticipated contributions.

 With the complexity of decisions to maximize returns, an actuary is required to help in managing responsibilities.
 Please note that actuaries only give advice, the decision-making powers are vested with the plan trustees.
 Pension rules are complex so make sure you do your diligence.

 As you can see, a cash balance plan actuary is essential to keeping a plan compliant.
 Many business owners believe they can administer a plan themselves.
 But you now know this is not possible.

 The IRS requires an actuary for compliance purposes.
 They can communicate results with the company, the CPA and the financial advisor.
 They are a valued partner in the process.